 TGah Editor: Change the paragraph below as follows (#5101):

-The S1G STA that satisfies any of the first three exceptions above shall transmit an Ack, TACK, or STACK frame instead of an NDP Ack frame as a response to an eliciting PPDU for which the RXVECTOR parameter RESPONSE_INDICATION is equal to Normal Response.
+An S1G STA that satisfies any of the first three exceptions above shall transmit an Ack, TACK, or STACK frame instead of an NDP Ack frame as a response to an eliciting PPDU for which the RXVECTOR parameter RESPONSE_INDICATION is equal to Normal Response.
 The control response frame shall be carried in a 32 Octet PSDU if the eliciting PPDU contains a VHT Single MPDU.
 An example of a 32 Octet PSDU is an Ack frame carried in an A-MPDU whose overall length is equal to 32 octets.

 9.42d.2 Rules for BDT